shumakmanohar/Take-A-Break/README.md

 **Version 1.0.0.**

-Take A Break is an Destop App, which helps you to protect your eyes while your are working on the computer.
+Take A Break is an Desktop App, which helps you to protect your eyes while your are working on the computer.
 Take A Break works on the principle of 20-20-20 Rule.
 ____